adon-cloudcannon/landing-page-test/src/collections/site-pages/terms.md

 *Start Date*&nbsp;means the date that you set up an account.

-*Terms*&nbsp;means these terms titled Cloud Cannon terms of use.
+*Terms*&nbsp;means these terms titled CloudCannon terms of use.

 *UK GDPR* means the laws of the United Kingdom equivalent to the GDPR.